nuxt-community/speedcurve-module/docs/content/en/options.md

 - Type: **boolean**
 - Default: `true`

 By default LUX will automatically log a visitor's first hit to your site.
-Turn this to `false` when you have additional content to load and want to trigger the page load `stop` yourself.
+Turn this to `false` when you have additional content to load and want to trigger the `pageLoading(false)` yourself.

 ### `sampleRate`
 - Type: **number**
 - Default: `100`

-Lowers your sample rate.
-This is handy if your site gets a lot of traffic and you don't need performance metrics for every user.
+This sets your sample rate.
+It's useful if your site gets a lot of traffic and you don't need performance metrics for every user.
-<alert type="warning">If the sample rate setup in your SpeedCurve account is not 100, this value is ignored.</alert>
+<alert type="warning">If the sample rate in your SpeedCurve account is not 100, this value is ignored.</alert>

 ### `translateBool`
 - Type: **boolean**
 - Default: `true`

-Automatically converts `true/false` to `Yes/No` when using `addData` to insert customer data into the LUX session.
+This automatically converts `true/false` to `Yes/No` when using `addData` to insert customer data into the LUX session.
 This is recommended by SpeedCurve so your dashboard is more readable.

 ### `autoStartOnNav`
 - Type: **boolean**
 - Default: `true`

-Automatically issues a `pageLoading(true)` before each route navigation after the first page load.
-This allows you to only have to tell LUX when a page is done loading on your pages.
+This automatically issues a `pageLoading(true)` before each route navigation after the first page load.
+That way, you only have to tell LUX when a page is done loading on your pages.

 <alert type="warning">